 Following are the metrics related to Instant Experience measurement and what they mean…

 Instant Experience View Time: “The average total time, in seconds, that people spent viewing an Instant Experience.”
 This is similar to video view time metrics for measuring an engaged user.
 (SIDE NOTE: I’d love to see this for Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad.
 More and traffic metrics.)

 Instant Experience View Percentage: “The average percentage of the Instant Experience that people saw.”
 These ad units can scroll through multiple components.
 If your more important components are at the bottom, a higher percentage would be a priority.

-Instant Experience Impressions: “The number of elements viewed in an Instant Experience.”
+Instant Experience Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More: “The number of elements viewed in an Instant Experience.”
 This one confuses me a bit.
 While my assumption would be that an impression would be opening an Instant Experience, that metric is coming up.
 Instead, this seems to be related to the number of components that you see (similar to the percentage).

-Instant Experience Reach: “The number of people who viewed elements from an Instant Experience at least once.”
+Instant Experience Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More: “The number of people who viewed elements from an Instant Experience at least once.”